 "This is the real Smart Cities strategy, that should be spread all over the world.
 Thank you."

 Kent Larson directs the Changing Places research group at the MIT Media Lab.
 He is also director of the MIT House_n Research Consortium and the MIT Living Labs initiative in the School of Architecture and Planning.
 Current research is focused on four related areas:

-- Ubiquitous Technologies: wireless sensing, algorithms, and interfaces to understand and respond to human activity as well as environmental and market conditions.
-Projects range from fine-grain activity recognition using tiny wireless sensors, a persuasive thermostat using GPS location of occupants, and a context-aware tunable LED lighting for office environments.
+- Ubiquitous Technologies: Wireless sensing, algorithms, and interfaces to understand and respond to human activity as well as environmental and market conditions.
+Projects range from fine-grained activity recognition using tiny wireless sensors, a persuasive thermostat using GPS location of occupants, and a context-aware tunable LED lighting for office environments.

 Links & Resources